 - Tempering or hardening effects

-These changes occur in a relatively narrow band that may range from just a few millimeters to several centimeters wide, depending on material thickness, welding process, and heat input.
-The heat-affected zone welding region is often visible after etching as a distinct band adjacent to the weld, displaying different reflectivity than both the base metal and the weld deposit.
+These changes occur in a relatively narrow band that may range from a few millimeters to several centimeters wide, depending on material thickness, welding process, and heat input.
+The heat-affected zone is often visible after etching as a distinct band adjacent to the weld, displaying different reflectivity than both the base metal and the weld deposit.
+Explore more about metal fabrication guides and types of metalworking.

 Why Heat-Affected Zones Matter for Weld Integrity